 - Scientific research reports include adequate information that the results can be replicated to verify conclusions and extend the application.

 Research-Based Instructional Strategies

 The need for a common understanding and definition of “research-based instructional strategies” led Mid-Continent Research for Education and Learning to conduct scientific research on the issue.
-Educational researcher Robert Marzano, school consultant Debra Pickering, and educator/researcher Jane Pollock detailed the results of this research in their book, Classroom Instruction That Works.
+Educational researcher Robert Marzano, school consultant Debra Pickering and educator/researcher Jane Pollock all detailed the results of this research in their book, Classroom Instruction That Works.

 - Creating the Environment for Learning